josevalim/lego-lang/README.md

 Lego operator table will be able to handle unary, binary and ternary operators.
 All entries in the operator table have a precedence associated to them.
 A language built on top of Lego may optionally expose the operator table to developers so they can add their own operators at runtime (similar to the io language).

 Notice that an operator is not limited to only symbols.
 If a language wishes, `div` could be defined as a binary operator in the operator table.
-An example would be to implement guards in the syntax proposed so far:
+A practical example are guards, which could be implemented as:

     def(math: [a, b] when is_number(a) and is_number(b), do: (
       c = a + b
       c * a * b
     ))

-The example above could be implemented by defining `when` as operator and assigning a high precedence to it.
+The example above could be implemented by defining `when` as a binary operator and assigning a low precedence to it.

 ### Optional parenthesis on macro/function calls